 list disk

 The number of your USB drive will listed.
 You’ll need this for the next step.
-I’ll assume that the USB flash drive is disk 1.
+I’ll assume that the USB flash drive is disk 1. - Format the drive by typing the next instructions into the same window.
+Replace the number “1” with the number of your disk below.

 select disk 1